“It’s not rocket science, you know” is such a cliché.

-The British Interplanetary Society is offering a one-day introduction aimed at the general public which assumes absolutely no knowledge of anything spacey.
-A series of excellent presenters will give twelve talks covering the basics of astronautics starting from “Why can’t we simply fly an aeroplane to space?” through to GPS, LEO and even the chances of meeting E.T.
+The British Interplanetary Society is offering a one-day introduction which assumes absolutely no knowledge of physics, space science or rocket science.
+A series of excellent presenters will give talks covering the basics of astronautics starting from “Why can’t we simply fly an aeroplane to space?” through to GPS, LEO and even the chances of meeting E.T.

 The event will take place in the Faraday Theatre of the Royal Institution, Albemarle St, London W1S 4BS on Saturday 6 May between 8,30am and 6pm.

 The Faraday Theatre is the venue of the renowned annual Christmas Lectures.

 £79 for standard attendees, booked through the BIS website

 £49 for under 18s, students in full-time education, and members of the British Interplanetary Society, booked through the BIS website